hjkmines/mod1_project/README.md

   $ touch .env
 1. Navigate to the .env folder, and paste in the following: export API_KEY=YOUR_API_KEY_HERE (e.g. export API_KEY=15151515)
-1. In the command of the root directory of the project folder, run $ rake db:migrate
+1. In the command of the root directory of the project folder, run:
+  $ rake db:migrate
 1. Now save all files, on Windows: (start + alt + s), on Macs: (command + alt +s)
 1. Run the following code in the command line while being in the most root folder of this project:
 ```ruby